VMK11/sparkify-customer-churn-prediction-udacity-master/README.md

 Finally, an app is built where someone can enter the information about the user and get a classification of whether or not that user will chrun or not along with a probability estimate based on the model prediction.

 ## Results
-Random Forrest Classifier were used to predict churn users and got a 76% F1-Score and 57% AUC score.
+The GBTClassifier were used to predict churn users and got the following performance:

+Accuracy: 0.7658227848101266
+Precision: 1.0
+Recall: 0.05128205128205128
+F1 Score: 0.09756097560975609

-You can find detailed steps and results at my medium blog post link https://omarmohyeldin.medium.com/predict-customer-churn-using-pyspark-aa9d1a46f642
+You can find detailed steps and results:
+- In the WebApp screenshots:    https://github.com/VMK11/sparkify-customer-churn-prediction-udacity-master/tree/master/WebApp%20Screenshots
+- In the notebook github repo:  https://github.com/VMK11/sparkify-customer-churn-prediction-udacity-master/blob/master/Sparkify.ipynb

 ## Installation